-Learning Interlude 3
+Learning Interlude 3:

 Turn to a print advertisement which captures your interest: what are the guiding principles that you think have shaped the message of the advertisement?
 Are these guiding principles derived from an idea of the functions it must serve and ethics to which it must adhere?
 Is the advertisement "beautiful"?
-What makes it/ doesn't make it so?
+What makes it/doesn't make it so?

+What do you mean by ethical codes

+Mass media is a critique of itself- Discuss

-3.6.
-CONCLUSION
+3.6 CONCLUSION

 In order for any task of media criticism to be logically consistent and coherent, it is essential that the critic has a yardstick, or a basic framework which they apply to media messages in order to evaluate them.
 An awareness of the functions of mass media and its own capacity to critique, enables media critics to gauge the effectiveness of a media message.
 A knowledge of ethical frameworks enables media critics to determine if the media message holds itself accountable and adheres to basic standards of good practices.
-An awareness of aesthetics enables media critics to understand how the media message has been shaped, and how questions of functional and ethical value have translated into a certain form and shape.
+An awareness of aesthetics enables media critics to understand how the media message has been shaped, and how questions of functional and ethical value have been translated into a certain form and shape.

-3.7.
-SUMMARY AND KEY POINTS
+3.7 SUMMARY AND KEY POINTS